mosclofri/cucumber-ui-automation-test/README.md

-# cucumber-appium-java-test
+# cucumber-ui-automation-test

  This repository contains sample usage of  [cucumber-ui-automation-framework](https://github.com/mosclofri/cucumber-ui-automation-framework)

 ## Running Your Tests

+ * `mvn clean install` inside the root path will run all the test modules with default settings.
- * You can basically run your test with default settings via `mvn clean install`
+    After `cd` to submodule, you can only run that module with `mvn clean install` You can also `mvn clean install -f selenium-herokuapp-test/pom.xml` to run specific submodule

  * If you like to override default run settings you can just run it with

         #This will run your test on iPhone 6 simulator